micmejia/bible-dump/NKJV/Luke/Luke 23.md

 And we indeed justly, for we receive the due reward of our deeds; but this Man has done nothing wrong."

 ###### 42
-Then he said [^k]to Jesus, "Lord, remember me when You come into Your kingdom."
+Then he said to Jesus, "Lord, remember me when You come into Your kingdom."

 ###### 43
 And Jesus said to him, "Assuredly, I say to you, today you will be with Me in Paradise." ## Jesus Dies on the Cross

 ###### 44
-Now it [^l]was about the sixth hour, and there was darkness over all the earth until the ninth hour.
+Now it was about the sixth hour, and there was darkness over all the earth until the ninth hour.

 ###### 45
-Then the sun was [^m]darkened, and the veil of the temple was torn in [^n]two.
+Then the sun was darkened, and the veil of the temple was torn in two.

 ###### 46
 And when Jesus had cried out with a loud voice, He said, "Father, 'into Your hands I commit My spirit.' " Having said this, He breathed His last.